yeasy/learning_pickleball/20_faq_en.md

 * Let **forehand position player** handle: The power and angle of the forehand shots tend to be better;
 * Let **higher level player** handle: Higher level player usually has better stability and force;
 * Let **male player** handle (in mixed double games): Male player is usually better in strength and speed, and is usually responsible for 2/3 or more of the courts in mixed doubles.

+You can also use shouting to do a quick communication.
+For example, a more confident player can call out “Me” to return the ball.

 ## [Q9] I play pickleball 3 hours a day, why my skill does not improve a lot?
 **Answer**: The problem that amateur players often encounter is that they play every day, but their skills don't improve, and sometimes they even go backwards.